Mat1020/RaspPi-LED/README.md

 led.on()
 </pre>

-The 'led.off()' method turnd off the LED:
+The 'led.off()' method turns off the LED:
 <pre>
 led.off()
 </pre>

-The 'led.toggle()' method changes based on the current state of the LED.
-If the LED is on it will turn it off, and if the LED is off it will turn it on:
+The 'led.toggle()' method turns on if it was off and vice versa:
 <pre>
 led.toggle()
 </pre>